 Begin your day with breakfast at the Belmond Palacio Nazarenas in Cusco, a former 16th-century Carmelite convent restored as a hotel.
-At the local railway station, board the elegant Hiram Bingham, a luxury train privately chartered for our group.
+At the local railway station, board the elegant Hiram Bingham, a luxury train in Machu Picchu privately chartered for our group.
 If you wish, start your day a little earlier with a visit to Ollantaytambo—the historic site where the Inca defeated conquistador forces.
 Enjoy the scenic drive from Cusco through the Urubamba Valley as the sun rises over the mountains.
 Explore the Ollantaytambo site with your local guide and stroll through the narrow lanes of the picturesque village, which are lined with original Inca walls.
-You’ll meet up with the rest of the group on the Hiram Bingham train for the journey to Machu Picchu.
+You’ll meet up with the rest of the group on the Belmond Hiram Bingham train for the journey to Machu Picchu.

-Step back in time on the Hiram Bingham, a luxury train designed in the vintage style of 1920s Pullman carriages.
+Step back in time on the Hiram Bingham, a luxury train in Peru designed in the vintage style of 1920s Pullman carriages.
 Enjoy a late brunch as the train winds its way through the rugged mountains and broad plains of the Sacred Valley of the Inca.
 Watch the romantic scenery unfold from the expansive windows in the observation car or from the comfort of your seat.
 Traveling as a group allows us to charter the entire train—just one of the many ways our trips defy the group travel stereotype.

-Celebrate the excitement of our day at Machu Picchu on our return trip to Cusco aboard the Hiram Bingham.
+Celebrate the excitement of our day at Machu Picchu on our return trip to Cusco aboard the Hiram Bingham train.
 As the train flies through the falling darkness, a live band will begin to play in the bar car.
 Dance to the infectious rhythms with a Pisco sour, a traditional Peruvian cocktail, in one hand, before sitting down to enjoy a four-course dinner.